Important Links Referencing Aesthetic Realism

 oneness of criticism and encouragement -- through the principles of Aesthetic Realism, founded by Eli Siegel."

-Theatre Is Opposites! / Anne Fielding.
+Drama Is Opposites / Anne Fielding.
 "Closeness and clash, for and against, passion and control, yourself and the world--these are opposites which Eli Siegel and Aesthetic Realism taught me are made one in the drama of all time.
 And we are trying to put together these same opposites in our everyday lives!"

 |